 How to get around?

-Although Akureyri is the second biggest city in Iceland, it is relatively small, and therefore quite accessible by foot.
+Although Akureyri is the second biggest municipal in Iceland, it is relatively small, and therefore quite accessible by foot.
 You can park your car at any of the conveniently located car parks in town or get around by bus - both of which are free of charge!

 Make sure to get a free parking clock (from the tourist info at HOF, shops, gas stations or banks) to escape tickets!